AlishaMahanty/AtliQ_Business_Insights_360/README.md

-# 🌐 AtliQ Business Insights 360 — Power BI | End-to-End BI Case Study
+# 🌐 AtliQ Business Insights 360 | End-to-End BI Case Study

 A complete 360° Business Intelligence solution built using Power BI, SQL, and Excel, designed to help decision-makers understand revenue, profitability, customer behavior, market performance, and supply chain risks — all in one interactive dashboard.